Nick Weig, Founder and CEO

 Ben has a Bachelors degree in Sociology and Journalism from Iowa State University, and training in Emergency Management from Upper Iowa University.
 He currently lives in Des Moines, Iowa.

 Zach Sharpe was born in Des Moines, Iowa but grew up in Norwalk, which is where he graduated high school from in 2011.
 He then went on to Iowa State University to study meteorology and plans on focusing in the area of broadcast meteorology.
-His passion for weather started in his middle school years, but then he really wanted to study meteorology after an EF-2 tornado passed within yards of his house in 2007.
+His passion for weather started in his middle school years, but his passion to study meteorology took off after an EF-2 tornado passed within yards of his house in 2007.